Jerusalem Artichoke, Kale and Maple Glazed Turkey

 Method

-1. Scrub the artichokes clean and slice at an angle.
+1. Scrub the Jerusalem artichokes clean and slice at an angle.

-2. Do the same with the potatoes and the black pudding.
+2. Slice the potatoes and black pudding similarly.

-5. Dry the kale and deep fry a third of it aside to garnish.
+4. Wash all the lettuces and kale.
+Dry the kale and deep fry one third of it to set aside as garnish.

-6. Parboil the potatoes for 8-10 minutes, place in ice water.
-Set aside.
+5. Parboil the potatoes for 8–10 minutes, then place in ice water and set aside.

-7. Peel the artichokes then pan fry with the potatoes in olive oil, until cooked through.
+6. Peel the artichokes, then pan-fry them with the potatoes in olive oil until cooked through.

-8. Blanche rest of the kale in boiling salted water.
+7. Blanche the remaining kale in boiling salted water.

-10. Reheat in butter adding the mustard, maple syrup and soy sauce.
+2. Reheat the turkey in butter, adding the mustard, maple syrup, and soy sauce.
+Keep warm.

 To serve